Robo-advisor vs. financial advisor? You don’t have to choose

-At Truist, we offer a fourth option—a hybrid approach to investing that combines the benefits of a robo-advisor with access to a human advisor.
+At Truist, we offer a fourth option—a hybrid approach to investing that combines the benefits of data-driven technology with support from a team of financial advisors from Truist Advisory Services.

-While it might seem redundant at first, having both a robo-advisor and human advisor helps mitigate each one’s potential drawbacks.
-You can rely on the technology to manage your day-to-day investing—but still get curated guidance for your unique situation and goals.
+Combining advanced investment technology and an advisor offers you the best of both worlds.
+You can rely on the technology to manage your day-to-day investing—but still get curated guidance for your situation and goals.

 1. Global events and market downturns